Yeshey/learnWithT/README.md

 3. `npm start` to run the project locally and make changes in real time.
 4. `npm run deploy`, deploys the site, the URL is defined in `"homepage"` of `package.json`, the site now is `https://Yeshey.github.io/learnWithT`
    - This uses the `gh-pages` package that deploys a static version of the site to the branch `gh-pages`, witch is where GitHub looks for `index.html` witch will be the static version of our site.
 5. Create or ask for the `.env` file with the access keys to the database.
-The file should look like:
+The file should look like: (we are not using firebase currently)
    ```env
    REACT_APP_FIREBASE_API_KEY="AIzaSyD***************N7s"
    REACT_APP_FIREBASE_AUTH_DOMAIN="your-project-id.firebaseapp.com"